MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-server-replication.md

 Contoso needs to figure out considerations on the number of appliances needed for replication and replication traffic impact.

-### Capacity Planning for cores quotas
+### Capacity Planning for Core Quotas

 In order to pro-actively ensure that the target migration Azure subscriptions will be able to host the virtual machines created during test migration or production migration, subscriptions core quotas need to be available for the target VM SKUs.
-Ensure [subscription quotas](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/per-vm-quota-requests) for specific VM families have been increased for the specific target region.
+Ensure [subscription quotas](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/per-vm-quota-requests) for specific VM SKUs have been increased for the specific target region.

-### Replication Appliances Planning and Implementation
+### Server Migration Tooling Planning and Implementation

-After increasing the subscription VM cores quotas, Contoso needs to prepare to deploy the appliances and/or agents needed for replication of their on-premises server infraestructure.
+After increasing the subscription core quotas, Contoso needs to prepare to deploy the appliances and/or agents needed for replication of their on-premises server infrastructure.

-Using the below workflow, Contoso is able to define whether the Azure Migrate appliance, the Server Migration appliance, or just agents are needed to be deployed.
-This will aid Contoso in pro-actively defining needed additional infraestructure requests to successfully enable replication of their migratable state.
+Using the below workflow, Contoso is able to define the server migration tools required to enable replication of on-premises servers.
+This will aid Contoso in pro-actively identifying necessary infrastructure requests to successfully enable replication of their migrateable estate.

 ![Concept Diagram](./media/contoso-migration-rehost-server-replication/replication-workflow.PNG)